Without prejudice letter: Sham redundancy selection

 She was asked to instigate a sham selection process whereby employees were ‘scored’ based on seemingly objective criteria, when in fact the decision had already been made by management as to who should be made redundant.
 This is highly unusual, unethical and unlawful and our client had no choice but to resign.

-There is also claim for indirect disability discrimination under the Equality Act 2010, whereby no reasonable adjustments were made in respect of [Employee] condition MS, which is undoubtedly a disability.
-Whilst [Employee] acknowledges your [Manager] sympathetic words to [Employee] by a call from Israel, she only met him in person four times in total, and she felt uncomfortable voicing her concerns to him in relation to this very sensitive health matter.
+There is also a claim for indirect disability discrimination under the Equality Act 2010, whereby no reasonable adjustments were made in respect of [Employee’s] condition of MS, which is undoubtedly a disability.
+Whilst [Employee] acknowledges your [Manager’s name] sympathetic words to [Employee] by a call from [location of company’s head office], she only met him in person four times in total, and she felt uncomfortable voicing her concerns to him in relation to this very sensitive health matter.

 Of course, the only winners in litigation are the lawyers and therefore [Employee] would be willing to settle this matter amicably for the sum of 6 months’ wages tax-free.
 Her annual income was basic salary of £59,600 + car allowance of £7,860 + bonus of 8% of basic (£4,768) = £72,228.
 Therefore 6 months’ money = £36,114.